Have you ever looked on the back of a food package, only to find ingredients you can’t pronounce and hidden sugars you didn’t expect?

 Again, pay attention to the serving size.
 Something might be low in carbs, but if you eat 3 or 4 servings, you can easily go over your daily limit.

 Protein comes from both animal and plant foods and is very important for overall health to preserve critical structures and functions – like muscles, heart, liver, and practically every other part of the body.
 Additionally, it helps keep you satisfied and is the building block that powers important chemical reactions in the body.
 Consuming enough protein every day is critical, but eating too much can interfere with nutritional ketosis.
+Read our guide to how much protein you need in nutritional ketosis for more information.

 8. Vitamins and Minerals